dappcenter/relayer-proto/README.md

 ### Additional Notes

 - All amounts come into the application as a string that represented a 64 bit integer.
-In order to support this in JS (js support is weird for 64 bit numbers) we use BigInteger AND mongoose long (64 type)
+In order to support this in JS (js support is weird for 64 bit numbers) we use Big.js AND mongoose long (64 type)

 ### Troubleshooting